Hello, I'm Jerome

 80' Double SpaR, Douglas Fir.
 Bucoda, WA 2025

 It takes intention to push me outside my comfort zone, yet I often find myself in situations that do exactly that.
-Some of this comes from the nature of what I pursue, but much of it is deliberate, a commitment to keep challenging myself, learning, and growing.
+Some of this comes from the nature of what I pursue, but much of it is deliberate, a commitment to keep learning and growing.

 Though life can be busy, I make time to engage the part of my brain that enjoys tinkering.
-I enjoy bringing old machines back to life, especially restoring bikes, a hobby I’ve pursued since early high school.
+I enjoy bringing old machines back to life, especially restoring bikes, a hobby I’ve pursued since early high school ("A family obsession" some have said).
 I’ve also worked on motorcycles, chainsaws, and other carbureted engines.
-Over time, I’ve found this mechanical mindset translates directly to my approach to design.
-Like engines, strong design is built on solid foundations that support many moving parts.
+Much of what I know about mechanical and electrical systems was learned out of necessity.
+Whether repairing equipment, working on vehicles, or figuring out how something was built, each challenge became an opportunity to learn.

 I don’t always know what new interests will spark my curiosity next, but I remain open to discovering them.
-In the meantime, I aim to be present in all that I do, whether building a life with my family or focusing on the work in front of me.
-I believe presence is a virtue that yields meaningful results.
+In the meantime, I aim to be present in all that I do, whether I'm on the floor building legos with my kids or focusing on the work in front of me.
+I believe presentness is a virtue that yields meaningful results.

 My Artistic Journey